 - b) The AAC will hear the appeal at their next regular meeting or within 30 days of receipt of the appeal, whichever is earlier. - c) The secretary to the AAC will notify appellants by mail or by phone of the date and location of the appeal. - d) When held in conjunction with a scheduled AAC meeting, the appeal will be heard by the AAC prior to its meeting. - e) During the appeal, AAC members are required to conduct themselves in accordance with the Regina Code of Conduct and Disclosure Bylaw 2002-57. - f) Appellants and/or their advocate will be given an opportunity to make a presentation to the AAC without the Paratransit administration present.
 The Committee members may have questions for the appellant and/or advocate at the hearing.
-The Paratransit administration will speak to the appeal following the presentation from the appellant. - g) Appellants wishing to use written materials during the appeal hearing are encouraged to send copies to the secretary of the AAC three working days prior to the hearing. - h) If the appellant or their advocate does not show up for the appeal hearing, the hearing will be adjourned until the next meeting of the AAC.
+The Paratransit administration will speak to the appeal following the presentation from the appellant. - g) Appellants wishing to use written materials during the appeal hearing are encouraged to send copies to the secretary of the AAC five working days prior to the hearing. - h) If the appellant or their advocate does not show up for the appeal hearing, the hearing will be adjourned until the next meeting of the AAC.
 The appellant will be notified of the new hearing date.
-If the appellant fails to attend the second hearing, the AAC may make a decision on the appeal in the absence of the appellant. - i) The Paratransit administration and appellant/advocates will be excused at the end of the presentations so the AAC can deliberate the issues and make a decision.
+If the appellant fails to attend the second

-- j) Supplementary information provided at the hearing may be accepted at the discretion of the AAC. - k) Appellants who have decided to withdraw their appeal should notify the Secretary in writing prior to the hearing date. - I) Appellants will be notified of the AAC's decision in writing within seven business days of the hearing. - m) The decision of the ACC is final. - n) Applicants whose applications have been denied may reapply for service if there has been a significant change in the applicant's restriction related to using fixed route transit. - o) Subsequent appeals of an application denial will not be heard if there has been no significant change in the applicant's restriction related to using fixed route transit since the previous appeal. - p) In a case where there is an appeal regarding suspension of service, requirement to have or be met by an attendant, or suspension of trips because of unacceptable behavior or no-show trips, service will be continued until the appeal process is completed, unless the safety or well-being of other passengers or operators is at risk. - q) The AAC is bound by the Policy and Procedure Guide in making its decisions.
+- hearing, the AAC may make a decision on the appeal in the absence of the appellant. - i) The Paratransit administration and appellant/advocates will be excused at the end of the presentations so the AAC can deliberate the issues and make a decision. - j) Supplementary information provided at the hearing may be accepted at the discretion of the AAC. - k) Appellants who have decided to withdraw their appeal should notify the Secretary in writing prior to the hearing date. - Appellants will be notified of the AAC's decision in writing within seven business days of the hearing. - m) The decision of the ACC is final. - Applicants whose applications have been denied may reapply for service if there has been a significant change in the applicant's restriction related to using fixed route transit. - o) Subsequent appeals of an application denial will not be heard if there has been no significant change in the applicant's restriction related to using fixed route transit since the previous appeal. - p) In a case where there is an appeal regarding suspension of service, requirement to have or be met by an attendant, or suspension of trips because of unacceptable behavior or no-show trips, service will be continued until the appeal process is completed, unless the safety or well-being of other passengers or operators is at risk. - q) Certain types of suspensions are not eligible to be appealed for safety reasons e.g. the combined weight of the person and their mobility device exceeding the capacity of the bus lift.
+When a suspension of service is not appealable, the person who is issued the suspension will be notified. - r) The AAC is bound by the Policy and Procedure Guide in making its decisions.